laurentjutrasdube/Dual-Regime_Geometry_for_Embryonic_Patterning/README.md

 - **3-gene\_det.ipynb**

     This notebook performs deterministic simulations of the symmetric 3-gene Models 1, 2, 3 and 4.
 It also performs a bifurcation analysis of these models using the data found in the `XPPAUTO_data` folder, which also contains the `.ode` files used to generate the data with the XPP AUTO software [1].
-Figure 2 and Figure 2--figure supplement 1 show the results obtained with this notebook.
+Figure 2 and Figure 2--figure supplements 1 and 2 show the results obtained with this notebook.

 - **3-gene\_stoch.ipynb**